Kong/kongponents/docs/components/catalog.md

 ### toolbar

-The `toolbar` slot allows you to slot catalog controls rendered at the top of the `.k-card-catalog` element such as a search input or other UI elements.
+The `toolbar` slot allows you to slot catalog controls rendered at the top of the `.k-catalog` element such as a search input or other UI elements.
 It provides the [SWRV](https://docs-swrv.netlify.app/) `state` and `hasData` in the slot param.

 ```ts
 {